American University of Health Sciences Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of AUHS Signal Hill, see our tuition and fees and room and board pages.

-How Much Money Do AUHS Signal Hill Graduates Make?bachelor's degree recipients from AUHS Signal Hill make around $34,800 per year during the early years of their employment.
+How Much Money Do AUHS Signal Hill Graduates Make?students who graduate with a bachelor's degree from AUHS Signal Hill make about $34,800 a year during their first few years of employment after graduation.
 This is about 13% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of American University of Health Sciences